11 Simple Ways to Learn Spanish For Free

 Remember, there’s a big difference between the way your Spanish instructor speaks and how someone speaks Spanish in everyday conversations.

-Watching movies in Spanish will help you improve your listening comprehension skills.
+Watching movies in Spanish will help you strengthen your listening comprehension skills.
 This will be harder if you’re closer to the beginning of your Spanish language learning journey, but it will still be helpful.

 In the beginning, use English subtitles to help you pick up the vocabulary you don’t know.
-If you’re an intermediate Spanish learner you may be able to rely on Spanish subtitles, which will help you understand sentence structure at the same time.
+If you’re an intermediate Spanish learner, you may be able to rely on Spanish subtitles, which will help you understand sentence structure at the same time.

 Jane the Virgin is one of my favorite bilingual TV shows.
-It’s a good option for beginner Spanish speakers as only one of the characters speaks consistently in Spanish, while the others speak English.
+It’s a good option for beginner Spanish speakers, as only one of the characters speaks consistently in Spanish, while the others speak English.
 I also find that the Spanish spoken is quite clear and easy to understand.

 3. Listen to Spanish Podcasts

 Fortunately, there are tons of podcasts available in Spanish that will help you train your ear.
-Some podcasts are even tailored to help Spanish learners improve their skills.
+Some podcasts are even tailored to help Spanish learners strengthen their skills.
 These are perfect for listening to during your commute or before you go to bed at night.

-If you’re a beginner, try Coffee Break Spanish, which consists of 10 to 20-minute episodes structured as lessons.
+If you’re a beginner, try Coffee Break Spanish, which consists of 10- to 20-minute episodes structured as lessons.
 The podcast is available through Spotify and iTunes.
 The episodes increase in difficulty as they go on, so it’s probably best to start from the beginning.

-If you’re an intermediate or advanced Spanish student you might prefer Doorway to Mexico, which focuses on improving your Spanish conversation and listening skills, rather than general grammar.
+If you’re an intermediate or advanced Spanish student, you might prefer Doorway to Mexico, which focuses on improving your Spanish conversation and listening skills, rather than general grammar.
 Again, you can find the episodes on Spotify or iTunes.

 4. Look for Spanish YouTube Videos